XLCYun/Event-Man/README.md

 event.clear()
 ```

-`result` will be a array containing the values of all async listeners return.
+`result` will be a array contains the values of all async listeners return.

 ## all